 All disciplinary actions, except oral reprimands, shall be documented on a DAR form.
-The employee shall be given an opportunity to review the DAR with his or her supervisor.
-If the employee disagrees with the facts or conclusions contained in the report, he or she shall be permitted to submit, within three (3) business days after reviewing the report with his or her supervisor, a statement of disagreement.
+The employee shall be given an opportunity to review the DAR with their supervisor.
+If the employee disagrees with the facts or conclusions contained in the report, they shall be permitted to submit, within three (3) business days after reviewing the report with their supervisor, a statement of disagreement.
 If the employee desires to submit a rebuttal, it shall clearly and concisely set forth the employee's reasons for disagreeing with the report.